Bushra-Mulla/blogy/README.md

 * As admin, I should be able to confirm to publish a post on the website
 * As admin, I should be able to refused publish a post
 * As admin, I should be able to show list of reports
+* As admin, I should be able to access control panel

 # User
-* As a User, I should be able to see the article content
+* As a User, I should be able to see the post content
-* As a User, I should be able to search by article title
+* As a User, I should be able to search by post title
 * As a User, I should be able to see author profile
-* As a User, I should be able to filter the article by its categories
+* As a User, I should be able to filter the posts by its categories
 * As a User, I should be able to sign up
 * As a User, I should be able to log in
 * As a User, I should be able to reset password